f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

     velos-1-gsa-2-active(config-slot-1-3)#

 Then remove the partitions from the system controller.
-In this case we will remove the chassis partitions called **Production** and **Development**.
+In this case we will remove the chassis partitions called **Production** and **Development2**.

 .. code-block:: bash